fernandojunior/financial-fraud-detection/docs/project_specification.md

 * If the choice if a test, the client can start to test the model predicting the transaction type using a text input file.

+## Setting Run Configuration

+### File `config.py`

+* It is possible to insert how many kernels are intended to use in a couple of functionalities.

+* Set if will be used GPU or CPU to training the classification model.

 ## Code Review

-### File config.py

-* In this code file is possible to insert how many kernels is inteded to use in a couple of functionalities.

-* Set if will be used GPU or CPU to training the classification model.
+### Use of Variables
+* Code uses variables to avoid magic numbers
+* Each variable name reflects the purpose of the value stored in it
+* Once initiated, the purpose of each variable is maintained throughout the program
+* No variables override `Python` built-in values (for example, `def`)

+### Use of Functions
+* Functions are used as tools to automate tasks which are likely to be repeated
+* Functions produce the appropriate output (typically with a return statement) from the appropriate input (function parameters)
+* No functions are longer than 18 lines of code (does not include blank lines, comments, or function definitions)

 ## Documentation
 ### README